vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

 Tenants can always override the default templates via specifying their choice of revision of a template during cluster operations like `vcd cse cluster create`, `vcd cse cluster resize`, and `vcd cse node create`.
-Please note that this restriction has been removed since CSE 3.1.1.
+**Please note:** This restriction has been removed in CSE 3.1.1.
+There is no default Kubernetes template anymore, and it is expected that users always specify template name and revision while deploying a native cluster.

 ### Updating Kubernetes Templates
 Service Providers can expect newer templates as updates to OS versions,